 Another thing that bugged him was the limited stash size, he explained that Fallout 76 wants you to loot and break down everything but then it wants you to drop all of that on the ground.

 Lockwood understands the technical limitations that prevent stash size increase but says inventory space should be upgradable through crafting or perks.
-He will be happy to hear Bethesda announced the updates for this issue.
+He will be happy to hear Bethesda announced the for this issue.